trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. figure:: images/shrink2.jpg

-.. warning:: it is important that you **do not** choose to install PC-BSD® into any of the three Windows partitions when you get to the :ref:`Disk Selection Screen` of the installer.
+.. warning:: It is important that you **do not** choose to install PC-BSD® into any of the three Windows partitions when you get to the :ref:`Disk Selection Screen` of the installer.
 It is a good idea to write down the sizes of all of the partitions so that you will recognize the free space when the
    PC-BSD® installer displays your current partitions.